MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/navigation.md

 }
 ```

 In this example, an action sheet is displayed that invites the user to complete the navigation request, or cancel it.
-Navigation is cancelled by invoking the [`Cancel`](xref:Xamarin.Forms.ShellNavigatingEventArgs.Cancel*) method on the [`ShellNavigatingEventArgs`](xref:Xamarin.Forms.ShellNavigatingEventArgs) object.
+Navigation is canceled by invoking the [`Cancel`](xref:Xamarin.Forms.ShellNavigatingEventArgs.Cancel*) method on the [`ShellNavigatingEventArgs`](xref:Xamarin.Forms.ShellNavigatingEventArgs) object.
 Navigation is completed by invoking the [`Complete`](xref:Xamarin.Forms.ShellNavigatingDeferral.Complete*) method on the [`ShellNavigatingDeferral`](xref:Xamarin.Forms.ShellNavigatingDeferral) token that was retrieved by the `GetDeferral` method on the `ShellNavigatingEventArgs` object.

 > [!WARNING]
 > The [`GoToAsync`](xref:Xamarin.Forms.Shell.GoToAsync*) method will throw a `InvalidOperationException` if a user tries to navigate while there is a pending navigation deferral.